alkhimey/nihamkin.com/_posts/18-fixed-point-and-bams.markdown

 ### Binary Angular Measure (BAM)

-Bams are a special and very usefull case of fixed point types that is used to represent angles.
+Bam, also know as Rads and various other names, is a special and very usefull case of fixed point type that is used to represent angles.

-Bams is a two's complement number between -1 to 1 (excluding 1).
+Bam is a two's complement number between -1 to 1 (excluding 1).
 To represent an angle between -180 to 180 (excluding 180) in Bams, one needs to scale the angle by 1/180.

 In ada the definition of such type might look like this: